 Jacob Nguyen offers a survey of recent books examining everything from Stankonia and Outkast’s role in pushing hip-hop culture forward to Stacey Abrams’—yes that Stacey Abrams—legal thriller, While Justice Sleeps.

-Meanwhile, if you want some musical reads, check out Jerry Grillo’s (somewhat fictional) The Music and Mythocracy of Col. Bruce Hampton (above).
+Meanwhile, if you want some musical reads, check out Jerry Grillo’s biography The Music and Mythocracy of Col. Bruce Hampton (above).

 Let’s not forget about Kai Bird’s crucial re-evaluation of Jimmy Carter’s presidential legacy, The Outlier.